maelick/PassMAN/doc/source/userdoc.rst

 entries.

-Although it doesn't contain any password, the resulting database can be encrypted using AES-256 or GnuPG (feature planned).
+Although it doesn't contain any password, the resulting database can be encrypted using AES-256 or GnuPG.

 If you find any bug, please report it on https://bugs.launchpad.net/passman